qiskit-community/qiskit-alt/README.md

  that you chose for `qiskit_alt`.
 Alternatively, start julia, and do `Pkg.add("PyCall")`.
 For example, if you have symlinked a julia installation to `qiskit_alt/julia/`, then you would start julia from the `qiskit_alt` toplevel as `./julia/bin/julia`, and type `Pkg.add("PyCall")`.
+ NEW: This installation should happen automatically the first time you run `import qiskit_alt`.

 <!--  LocalWords:  qiskit backend qisit pyjulia pypi julia cd venv env txt repo
  -->